roweldelrosario/roweldelrosario.github.io/_posts/2020-04-05-hello-world.md

 ---
 layout: post
 title: Hello World!
-description: How I use Namecheap and Github Pages to meet my criteria for a personal website.
+description: What leads me to use Namecheap and Github to create a personal website.
 tags: site-foundation
 ---